sjtuyinjie/Ground-Challenge/README.md

-## NOTICE
-### We strongly recommend that the newly proposed SLAM algorithm be tested on our data, because our data has following features:
-1. A  rich pool of sensory information including vision, lidar, IMU, GNSS,event, thermal-infrared images and so on
-2. Various scenarios in real-world environments including lifts, streets, rooms, halls and so on.
-3. Our dataset brings great challenge to existing SLAM algorithms including LIO-SAM and ORB-SLAM3.
-If your proposed algorihm outperforms SOTA systems on M2DGR, your paper will be much more convincing and valuable.

 ## ABSTRACT:

-The research on visual SLAM (Simultaneous Localization and Mapping) algorithms has made great progress in recent years, and the centimeter-level accuracy has been achieved by state-of-the-art algorithms in some scenarios.
-However, there is still some way off towards their practical deployment in service robots.
-The reason is that existing SLAM algorithms is developed under the assumption that the robot moves in a certain way in a static, texture-filled environment.
-Nonetheless, some corner cases or sensor failures in real applications might easily fail these systems.
-Therefore, challenging datasets are vital for further SLAM development.
-In this paper, we introduce Ground-Challenge: a novel dataset collected by a ground robot with multiple sensors including a RGBD camera, an inertial measurement unit (IMU), a wheel odometer and a 3D LiDAR.
+We introduce Ground-Challenge: a novel dataset collected by a ground robot with multiple sensors including an RGB-D camera, an inertial measurement unit (IMU), a wheel odometer and a 3D LiDAR to support the research on corner cases of visual SLAM systems.
-Our dataset comprises 21 trajectories (over 500G) in diverse scenarios such as aggressive motion, severe occlusion, poor exposure, changing illumination, few textures, rough roads, pure rotation, motion blur, and wheel suspension.
-Some state-of-the-art SLAM algorithms are tested on our dataset, and results show that these systems are seriously drifting and even failing on some sequences.
+Our dataset comprises 36 trajectories with diverse corner cases such as aggressive motion, severe occlusion, changing illumination, few textures, pure rotation, motion blur, wheel suspension, etc. Some state-of-the-art SLAM algorithms are tested on our dataset, showing that these systems are seriously drifting and even failing on specific sequences.
+We will release the dataset and relevant materials upon paper publication to benefit the research community.

 ## MAIN CONTRIBUTIONS:

-* We collected long-term challenging sequences for ground robots both indoors and outdoors with a complete sensor suite, which includes six surround-view fish-eye cameras, a sky-pointing fish-eye camera, a perspective color camera, an event camera, an infrared camera, a 32-beam LIDAR, two GNSS receivers, and two IMUs.
-To our knowledge, this is the first SLAM dataset focusing on ground robot navigation with such rich sensory information.
-* We recorded trajectories in a few challenging scenarios like lifts, complete darkness, which can easily fail existing localization solutions.
-These situations are commonly faced in ground robot applications, while they are seldom discussed in previous datasets.
-* We launched a comprehensive benchmark for ground robot navigation.
-On this benchmark, we evaluated existing state-of-the-art SLAM algorithms of various designs and analyzed their characteristics and defects individually.
+* We collect a novel visual SLAM dataset for ground robots with a rich pool of sensors in diverse environments both indoors and outdoors.
+Particularly, the dataset covers a series of challenging sequences for sensor failures and specific movement patterns.
+*  State-of-the-art SLAM algorithms of different settings are tested on our benchmark.
+And the results indicate these systems are not robust enough for situations such as sensor failures.
+* To facilitate the research on corner cases of robot navigation, we will release the dataset with ground truth trajectories and the configuration file of each tested algorithm upon paper publication.